 As we said above, the ultimate goal of modern sales is to find a perfectly matching and preferably long-term business partner.
 A sales process that would attain this goal is based on the comprehensive studying of potential buyers and comparing them to a set of criteria.
 This process is mutual as buyers also study sellers.

 At each stage of this “getting-to-know-each-other” process, some companies of the general pool will be inevitably eliminated (while others will be stagnating as in case of no decision deals from the beginning of this article).
 Elimination is great for it saves your most valuable sources — time and effort.

 Ideal Customer Profile used in the very beginning of the sales process is a great example of the elimination criteria set.
-Lead Generation that comprises of Sales Search and Multi-Channel Outreach (via email/phone/social networks) are the first steps that help sort out the bad-fit companies.
+Lead Generation process that comprises of Sales Research and Multi-Channel Outreach (via email/phone/social networks) is the first step that help sort out the bad-fit companies.

 When it first emerged Lead Qualification Methodology (LQM) was to help sellers quickly sort out the number of potential buyers and pick the most prospective ones (see the history of BANT above).
 The very first LQM (and many others that followed) set a number of criteria that helped define good-fit and bad-fit prospects.

 - Save time and energy for a seller

 - Identify the leads that will most likely make a purchase